zrepl/zrepl/replication/design.md

 - Network failure during the replication
   - send-side `from` and `to` are still present due to zfs holds
   - recv-side `from` is still present because the partial receive state prevents its destruction (see prepare-phase)
-  - if recv-side hasa resume token, the resume token will continue to work on the sender because `from`s and `to` are still present
+  - if recv-side has a resume token, the resume token will continue to work on the sender because `from`s and `to` are still present
 - Network failure at the end of the replication step stream transmission
   - Variant A: failure from the sender's perspective, success from the receiver's perspective
     - receive-side `to` doesn't have a hold and could be destroyed anytime